Francisco-Thiago/Learning-Diary/Backend/How do I do a professional CRUD.md

 ![image](https://github.com/Francisco-Thiago/Learning-Diary/assets/75057408/53873d67-d08f-4275-a4ec-da3d550fdf4a)

 # Day 04: Fixing deficits in SQL 2/2
-- [ ] Learn advanced instructions in SQL and refactor if necessary
+- [X] Learn advanced instructions in SQL and refactor if necessary
-- [ ] Add configuration, flyway and tables.
+- [X] Add configuration, flyway and tables.
 - [ ] Add entities and repositories.

+For some reason flyway stopped working, I can't create entities and repositories because of this.
+So I'll fix it tomorrow.

 # Day 05: Docs
 - [ ] Search how to make a good documentation with Swagger 3.